No occurrence obstructions in geometric complexity theory: Proof of Theorem

-The next result deals with the extreme situation, where the body $\bar{\la}$ is very small compared with the size of $\la$.
+While Proposition~\ref{pro:I-degreebound} is meant to deal with the case of partitions $\la \vdash nd$ where $d$ is small, the next result deals with the extreme situation, where the body $\bar{\la}$ is very small compared with the size of $\la$.
 (In this situation, the splitting strategy in the proof of Proposition~\ref{thm:newoccurrence} below would fail.)